 Many Christians call the word of the Lord “the Good News.”
 The other good news is that both savior and saviour are correct ways to spell this word, depending on where in the world you live.

-What is the Difference Between Saviour and Savior?
+What is the Difference Between Savior and Saviour?

-In this post, I will compare savior vs. savior.
+In this post, I will compare savior vs. saviour.
 I will use each of these words in at least one example sentence, so you can see how they appear in context.

 Plus, I will show you a helpful memory tool that makes choosing savior or saviour a bit easier.